imranfakji/sql-data-warehouse-project/README.md

 ## 🛠️ Important Links & Tools:

-Everything is for Free!
 - **[Datasets](datasets/):** Access to the project dataset (csv files).
-- **[Git Repository](https://github.com/imranfakji/sql-data-warehouse-project):** Set up a GitHub account and repository to manage, version, and collaborate on your code efficiently.
+- **[Git Repository](https://github.com/imranfakji/sql-data-warehouse-project/):** Set up a GitHub account and repository to manage, version, and collaborate on your code efficiently.
-- **[DrawIO](https://www.drawio.com/):** Design data architecture, models, flows, and diagrams.

 ---

 ## 🚀 Project Requirements